lfoliveir4/react-redux-saga-typescript/README.md

 ## Branch Master: Class Components

-## Branch Hooks: Functional Componente
+## Branch Hooks: Functional Component

 In the project directory, you can run: